Van Layout Ideas: 20 Smart Campervan Conversion Floor Plans

 If you choose a convertible bed, you lose garage space and basically have to make camp every night…

-So what’s the best option for you?
+So what’s the best layout?

-In this post, you’ll find a detailed description of every van layout – as well as its benefits and drawbacks.
+In this post, you’ll find a detailed description of every popular van layout – as well as its benefits and drawbacks.

 By the end of this article, you’ll have a great understanding of what van layout is right for you.